MRechtien-zz/mixgo/README.md

 ## MixGo PoC

-This is a simple (wip) project to handle MIDI CC messages to control an Allen & Heath QU 24 audio mixer.
+This is a simple (wip) project to handle MIDI CC messages to control (digital) audio mixing consoles.

 Main goal is to control the mute groups and tap delay from a Raspberry PI via MIDI foot controller.

+Current implementation supports `Allen & Heath QU 24` and `Behringer X Air 18`.
+While `Allen & Heath` supportes NRPN MIDI messages the `Behringer` requires OSC messages for which [go-osc](https://github.com/hypebeast/go-osc) is used.

 ### Raspberry Pi setup